agarccav/a11y/README.md

 + Would your web application be usable/understanded in black and white?
 + Can we consider novice users (in terms of technology knowledge) are suffering a dissability?
 + Can we consider not having a cutting edge device a dissability?
++ Why government websites do not use React/Angular/Vue/FancyNewJsFramework?

 ---